-FSA Emergency Livestock Assistance Program (ELAP)
+Emergency Livestock Assistance Program (ELAP)

-National Organic Certification Cost Share Program (NOCCSP):
+National Organic Certification Cost Share Program

 Northeast Sustainable Agriculture Research and Education (NESARE) Farmer Grants

-Rural Development Rural Business Development Grants (RBDG)
+Rural Business Development Grants (RBDG)

-For rural projects that finance and facilitate development of small and emerging rural businesses.
+This Rural Development program supports rural projects that finance and facilitate development of small and emerging rural businesses.
 Individual farm businesses are NOT eligible to apply, but rural public entities, such as towns, and rural nonprofits often apply for projects that provide direct services to particular rural businesses.
 Application dates vary are based on the notice of federal funding availability.

-Rural Development Value-Added Producer Grants
+Value-Added Producer Grants

-May be used for planning activities and for working capital for marketing value-added agricultural products and for farm-based renewable energy.
+These Rural Development grants may be used for planning activities and for working capital for marketing value-added agricultural products.
+Note that the definition of “value-added” for purposes of this grant program includes processed products as well as a wide range of products marketed as locally grown or with other specialized attributes.
 Eligible applicants are independent producers, farmer and rancher cooperatives, agricultural producer groups, and majority-controlled producer-based business ventures.
 Planning grants are available of up to $75,000 and working capital grants are available up to $250,000.
 Note that the USDA offers a simplified application process for working capital grants requesting less than $50,000, and unlike larger grant requests these simplified applications do not have to include an in-depth business planning and feasibility study.
 An excellent guide to applying for Value-Added Producer Grants is here.
-Application dates vary based on the notice of federal funding availability.
+The application deadline is typically in spring.